johnfairh/steamworks-swift/README.md

 * sourcekit won't give me a module interface for `CSteamworks` to see what else the importer is doing.
 Probably Xcode's fault, still not passing the user's flags to sourcekit and still doing insultingly bad error-reporting.
+* Linux only: implicit struct constructors are not created, Swift generates a ref to a non-existent method that fails at link time.
+Work around with dumb C++ allocate shim.

 ### Non-Swift Problems